 Menopause means a change.
 That’s what my mother called it.
 It’s right – a change in hormones.
 A change in your lifestyle.
 Particularly food and fitness.

-Handing Susan a tissue I explained this.
+Handing my patient a tissue I explained this.

 First thing is don’t wait until you notice symptoms.
 Start in your 40’s by being proactive.
 Use acupuncture for wellness care.
 In my office, we can do acupuncture through health insurance even when you don’t have acupuncture as a covered benefit.
 Acupuncture is one of the leading ways to reduce stress a major factor in weight gain.